deval-d/linalg-kernels/readme.md

 contiguous Rust slices.
 Its goal was to see whether a safe, contiguous-only Rust library can stay minimal and elegant without sacrificing much performance.
 Benchmarks are available [here](https://devald.dev/notes/linalg-kernels/lak_8.pdf).
+The current blocking constants and chunk sizes are tuned for armv8/Apple Silicon.
+If you test LAK on another architecture and find better parameters, tuning contributions are welcome.

 The API is organized around BLAS levels: